Peterhead: Local government

 Peterhead is the largest settlement in Buchan, a committee area of Aberdeenshire.

 The town was a burgh in the historic county of Aberdeenshire.
 In 1930 it became a small burgh under the Local Government (Scotland) Act 1929, but in 1975 small burghs were abolished and Peterhead became part of the district of Banff and Buchan within the new Grampian Region.
 When districts and regions were abolished in 1996, Peterhead became part of the new unitary authority of Aberdeenshire.

 Since 1975 Peterhead has had a community council, with limited powers.

 Demographics

-The 2016 population estimate for the town is 19,270, making Peterhead the largest town in Aberdeenshire.
+The 2021 Census put the town's population at 19,060, making Peterhead the largest town in Aberdeenshire.
 English is the primary language of residents, although 56.4% can speak Scots.

 Social issues

 Peterhead has been referred to as having some of the highest levels of deprivation in Aberdeenshire.
 According to the Scottish Index of Multiple Deprivation, the town centre (specifically a part of the harbour area) received the lowest ranking (1 out of 10) for four of the seven topics: employment, education/skills, housing and crime.
 That area also received a ranking of 2 for income.
 The other two rankings were a 4 for health and a 10 for geographic access.
 Overall, this part of the harbour area ranked lowest (1) in the decile and quantile statistics.

 By contrast, parts of Ugieside and Peterhead Links ranked markedly higher.
 Ugieside ranked above 5 in five of the seven topics: income (7), employment (6), health (8), housing (8) and crime (10).
 It received a 4 in education/skills and geographic access.
 Peterhead Links, meanwhile, ranked above 5 in all topics.